wobufetmaster/CS474-Set-Theory-DSL/README.md

 ```scala
 IF(cond: bExp, thenClause: setExp, elseClause: setExp)
 ```
 bExp is a boolean expression that is lazily evaluated when needed.
+This doesn't work with arbitrary boolean expressions, only check statements.
+I figured that users of the language would primarily want to check the value in sets, and could nest the if statements together if they wanted some more compicated conditions and cases.
-The **thenClause** and **elseClause** are also lazily evaluated, so only one of them will actually be executed, depending on the value of the condition.
+The **thenClause** and **elseClause** are also lazily evaluated, as per the homework description, so only one of them will actually be executed, depending on the value of the condition.

 ```scala